 During the propagation period, employees in Australia retain most of their rights as regular employees.
 While there are some differences such as eligibility for bonuses or certain perks, employees are entitled to:

 A common misconception is that probationary employees have no rights regarding termination or fair treatment.
 However, they are still protected against unfair practices and may seek recourse if they feel they have been treated unlawfully.
+While employers may terminate employment during probation in accordance with the contract, employees remain protected from unlawful termination, discrimination and general protections claims under the Fair Work Act.
 The primary difference is employers are able to terminate the contract within the contracted agreed period; in some cases is as little notice as a week.

 Employer Obligations During Probation